git-cola/git-cola/README.md

     brew install git-cola

-Once brew has installed git-cola (and its dependencies) you use `git-cola.app` or install from source using `make install`.
+Once brew has installed git-cola (and its dependencies) you either use `git-cola.app`, run from source, or install from source via `make install`.
+You can build `git-cola.app` by running `make git-cola.app`.

 Installing these packages also gives you a PyQt development environment which can be used for building your own applications